TechInCharge/flutter-dice-app/README.md

 - basic dart programming concepts such as data types and functions.
 - Code and use gesture controls.

->This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
+If you want to learn how to create flutter apps you can check out The App Brewery's Complete Flutter Development Bootcamp, it is a great course by Angela Yu at [www.appbrewery.co](https://www.appbrewery.co/)